Construction of the 40m TX loop

 The lid of the ABS cabinet is stiffened by a Trespa plate, so it closes tighter onto the cabinets packing.
 All hardware is waterproofed using waterproof glue.
 The Trespa roofing is screwed and glued together (waterproof glue).
 Total weight is 9kg.

-At 40m a 9t : 6t low capacitance transformer (white) perfectly matches the 50 Ohm coax transmission line.
+At 40m a 9t : 6t low capacitance transformer (green) perfectly matches the 50 Ohm coax transmission line.
+It is wound with 2 wires in parallel for lower wire temperature.

 The small 5pF stray capacitance of the matching transformer